nReus/ZZZ-McD-Collab-Files/readme.md

 	- A phone with AR capabilities (iPhone X and newer)
 	- A Windows PC with 3uTools installed
 	- A sideloading method
-		- Signing certificate for file extraction and AR
+		--> Signing certificate for file extraction and AR
-		- Apple Account if you just want to try the AR
+		--> Apple Account if you just want to try the AR

+If you wish to just try AR, skip steps 1 and 2, and download the app using a US Apple Account instead.
 1. Requested IPA decryption via decrypt.day (https://decrypt.day/app/id1054598922)
 2. Download and install to iPhone using Feather or AppDB, or using Sideloadly if just for AR
 3. Connect iPhone to computer and run 3uTools and wait for phone to be loaded